richardpl/mpv/DOCS/man/en/vf.rst

         :p(x,y):  returns the value of the pixel at location x/y of the current plane.

-lua=fn:fn_l:fn_u:fn_v:file
+lua=fn=expr[:fn_y=expr][:fn_u=expr][:fn_v=expr][:file=path][:rgb][:lut=expr][:config=expr]
     Generic Lua equation/function filter.
 This filter uses LuaJIT FFI to compile and run Lua expressions as filter equations.

-    Each of the options fn_l, fn_u and fn_v are compiled as Lua expressions and produce a single pixel in the respective color plane.
-For empty arguments, the pixel value is passed through.
-The option fn specifies one function for all planes.
-If none of the fn, fn_l, fn_u or fn_v options are given, the file option will be used (see below).
+    fn=expr
+        The expressions is compiled as Lua expression.
+It is called for each pixel on each color plane, and produces a single color value.

+    fn_y=expr, fn_u=expr, fn_v=expr
+        Specify expressions to run on the Y (luma), U or V planes.

+    file=path
+        Load the given file as Lua chunks.
+It can define additional functions, which can be used by the fn expressions.
+It's also possible to replace the normal filter process, but this is non-trivial.
+(See vf_lua_lib.lua source for how things are done.)

+    lut=expr
+        Generate a lookup table from the given expression.
+If this option is passed, but no fn option is provided, each color value is put through the lookup table.

+        Just like with the fn options, there are lut_y/lut_u/lut_v variants available.

+        The functionality this option provides is a subset of that of the fn option, except that it might be faster in some situations.

+    rgb
+        If specified, only accept RGB input.
+By default, only YUV colorspaces are accepted.
+In RGB mode, the fn expressions must return a tuple of three color values.

+    config=expr
+        Set the dimensions of the filtered image.
+The expression must return a tuple specifiying the new width and height.
+The variables ``width`` and ``height`` are predefined and contain the dimensions of the source image.

     Pixel values are in the range 0-1, and results are clipped to fit into this range.
 Pixel coordinates are in integers, and are clipped against the plane size.
-Fractional parts are trunciated.
+Fractional parts are truncated.

-    The following values are predefined:
+    The following values are predefined in the fn expressions:

+    :c:             the current color value in YUV mode
+    :r / g / b:     the current color value in RGB mode
     :x / y:         the coordinates of the current pixel (as integer)
     :p(x,y):        returns the value of the pixel at location x/y of the current plane
-    :fx / fy:           coordinates in range [0, 1)
-    :pf(fx,fy):         pixel at location x/y with coordinates in range [0, 1)
-    :width / height:    width and height of the image
+    :pw / ph:       width/height of the current plane
+    :px(p,x,y):     returns the value of the pixel at location x/y of the p-th plane (1 is Y, 2 is U, 3 is V)
     :sw / sh:       width/height scale depending on the currently filtered plane, e.g. 1,1 and 0.5,0.5 for YUV 4:2:0
+    :src.width:     global width of the image (equals to size of the Y plane)
+    :src.height:    height, as above

     Additionally, anything in math is guaranteed to be available, e.g. math.pi for the number pi.

-    If a file argument is specified, the file is loaded as Lua chunk.
-It can define a function named filter_image.
-This function is called on every new image, and can access the global variables src and dst, which contain the source and destination images.
-This requires writing non-trivial Lua code, and learning how things are done by looking at the vf_lua_lib.lua souce file.

-    The file argument can also be used to define functions and values to be used by expressions passed via the normal fn* options.

     It should be understood that the Lua scripts and expressions are not sandboxed, and only trusted scripts should be used.

+    Examples:
+        invert
+            --vf=lua=fn=1-c
+        invert (slightly faster)
+            --vf=lua=lut=1-c
+        flip
+            --vf=lua=p(x\,ph-y-1)
+            Note that ph is the border just outside the image, and y runs from 0 to (ph-1).
+        swap U/V planes
+            --vf=lua=fn_u=px(3\,x\,y):fn_v=px(2\,x\,y)
+        rotate
+            --vf=lua==fn=p(y\,x):config=height\,width

 test
     Generate various test patterns.